 Occasionally you work long hours, particularly within the private sector.

-You need a degree or postgraduate qualification which is recognised by the Landscape Institute.
+You need a degree (SCQF Levels 9-10) or postgraduate (SCQF Level 11) qualification which is recognised by the Landscape Institute.

 You should also be able to demonstrate artistic ability and show a portfolio.